DeepLumiere/API_Rack/README.md

 # DeepRack - ASP.NET Core Web API with PostgreSQL

-This project is a simple ASP.NET Core Web API that allows users to book and view appointments.
+This project is a simple ASP.NET Core Web API that allows users to save data on the fly using APIs.
 It uses PostgreSQL as the database and Entity Framework Core for ORM.

 ---

 ## 🚀 Features

-- Book appointments through a public API
+- Save data through a public API
-- Store appointments in PostgreSQL
+- Store entries in PostgreSQL
 - Use EF Core Migrations to manage the database schema
 - Swagger UI for API testing